UK checklist • Clear structure • Built for enquiries

 Essential pages for a small business website

-These cover what most UK small businesses need to build trust and generate enquiries.
+These are the pages most UK small businesses need to build trust and generate enquiries.

 1) Home page

-Your home page should make the value clear in seconds.
-It should answer: what you do, who you help, and the next step.
+The home page should explain what you do, who you help and what the next step is within seconds.

 • Service summary with links